spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

         Algorithm to use for source detection: "dao" (DAOStarFinder), "iraf" (IRAFStarFinder), and "psf" (UserStarFinder).

     * region_size: int
         Size of the box used to recognize a point source.
 Also, the kernel size for the maximum filter window when computing weight masks.
+In the latter case of "kernel size", the variable applies to both algorithms.

 SOURCEX
     * source_box: int (pixels)